SNUDerek/keras-extras/README.md

 - `k` : number of folds for k-fold cross-validation
 - `verbose` : boolean; whether to print log to console
 - `k_verbose` : the `verbose` setting for `keras` model fitting
+- `save_best` : save model weights and log file at each top-scoring model

 also, pass any extra things for evaluation using `**kwargs` such as tokenizers.